TheDevHorse/single-responsibility/README.md

 The **Single Responsibility Principle (SRP)** in software design means that a class, module, or function should have **only one reason to change**.
 In other words, it should have only one responsibility or job.

-By enforcing SRP, we reduce the likelihood of side effects during code changes, improve maintainability, and support more modular, testable design.
+Enforcing SRP reduces the likelihood of side effects when code changes, improves maintainability, and promotes modular, testable design.

-**Design patterns** are powerful tools that help us achieve SRP in a clean and consistent way.
+**Design patterns** are powerful tools that help achieve SRP in a clean, consistent way.

 ---

-## Factory Pattern
+## Factory Pattern – Centralized Object Creation

 Object creation can become scattered and repetitive across a codebase.
 To avoid this, the `Factory` pattern centralizes instantiation logic.

-In this project, `ProductFactory` handles the creation of products like `Phone` and `Laptop`, mapping each type to its factory method.
-This keeps construction logic separate from business logic and adheres to SRP.
+In this project, `ProductFactory` is responsible for creating 'Product' instances like 'Phone' and 'Laptop', each mapped to its own factory method.
+This keeps construction logic separate from business logic, aligning with SRP.

-###  SRP in Action
+###  Implementation Overview

 - `ProductFactory` encapsulates **only object creation**.
 - `Phone` and `Laptop` are responsible **only for product behavior and internal logic**.
 - Business logic remains clean and focused, free of instantiation details.

-###  From the code:
+###  Code Example:

 ```java
 public static Product getProduct(String type, String name, double price, String color) {